cmcmicrosystems/FPGA-GPU-Cluster/README.md

 urllib3 version: 3.10
 ```

-5. Test the virtual environment with all the available libraries by executing the following code:
+5. Test the virtual environment with all the available libraries by copying versions.py from this repo to $(pwd)/dockertmp on the host side, then access the file in the directory called /mnt on the container side:
 ```
 import tensorflow as tf
 import keras